JsonGallagher/ai-summary-chrome-extension/README.md

 ## Acknowledgements

-- OpenAI for providing the ChatGPT-4 API.
+- OpenAI for providing the ChatGPT API.
 - The Chrome Extensions documentation for guidance on extension development.

 Thank you for your interest in our Chrome extension project!
 Your feedback and contributions are greatly appreciated.